rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ZB: Thank you for the feedback.
 I think we can keep it in stage 1. ..But I will have to say.
 Every library out there has some kind of unit formatter, which says me that this is something that is useful. ..
 We have some proposal in the spec, but didn't feel comfortable proposing it yet.
 There is something else about combining units that we may want to use list formatter for.
 I'm taking this as a "let's keep this at stage 1" to think more about naming and compound units.

-BT: I would like to add that Maggie's point on how this changes with the introduction of an actual duration type...
+BT: I would like to add Maggie's point on how this changes with the introduction of an actual duration type...
 Having some exploration of whether this changes or not based on that.
 What are your thoughts?

 ZB: I think it should not change.
 But we may want to have a `toLocaleString` on that type.
 I don't know if we'd want to have DurationFormat because it seems to me that would not require any computation.
 One of the specific things about number format is that there are a number of computations that are being performed internally. ...
 As I said I'm very happy to keep it at stage 1 and see the duration proposal and see if we evolve our thinking in that time.